 We would also like to thank Melanie Kesner, Emmett Blaney, Giovanna Bruno, Lynneah Brown, and the communications team at Young Invincibles for helping us write and produce this paper.

-This paper and the research behind it would not have been possible without the team at the Beacon Fund.
+This paper and the research behind it would not have been possible without our funders.
 Young Invincibles appreciates the innumerable ways that our partners have supported the development of this paper.

 Letter from The Authors